- Lions and tigers, both termed “big cats,” have overlapping ranges but seldom live in the same habitats.

 For this discussion, we’ll be focusing on the African lion (Panthera leo) and the tiger (Panthera tigris).
 Note that there are a number of subspecies, some of which are smaller than the animals discussed here.

 Coloration is the easiest way to tell lions and tigers apart.
 Tigers carry a distinct striped pattern, while lions are solid-colored.
 Male lions also sport a thick, furry mane around their necks; female lions and all tigers do not.

 Lions may also vary in color.
-Most lion’s have brown, golden, or yellowish fur, and others are pure white.
+Most lions have brown, golden, or yellowish fur, and others are pure white.
 A male lion’s mane can have black or reddish tinges or be completely blonde.
-Manes, which are shaggy and thick around a lion’s face, can range in sizes based on age and genetics.
-As the male lion ages, his mane grows darker as well as the tip of his tale.
+Manes, which are shaggy and thick around a lion’s face, can range in size based on age and genetics.
+As the male lion ages, his mane grows darker as well as the tip of his tail.
 Cubs are a light color with brown spots, which will eventually fade.